 On Friday, I attended the OMLTA Conference held right here in Toronto.
-While I was a little disappointment about the new setup and the apparent decrease in the number of exhibitors, I was lucky enough to attend a number of very interesting and informative workshops.
+While I was a little disappointed about the new setup and the apparent decrease in the number of exhibitors, I was lucky enough to attend a number of very interesting and informative workshops.
 One such workshop was called, "I know about the CEFR - now give me some strategies!!"
 This session was presented by Susanna Gojsic, Alfreda Le Donne and Carole Knezevic from my hometown of Hamilton.
 During the session, I learned some interesting strategies that I am excited to implement, one of which involves the use of videos.

 As a French teacher, I cringe each time a student prepares a written assignment in English and then plops it into Google Translate.
 They never seem to realize that the end result could be a completely erroneous interpretation.
 After watching the video below during the workshop, I think it would be great to show it to my students in the hopes that they will question whether or not Google Translate is a good idea.
 Kick up your feet and watch this Fresh Prince inspired video created by cdza: